-Among us we have a fitness girl, the entrepreneur, the artistic one, the NGO lady, and a corporate-finance: so yes, there’s a certain Sex and the City feel to this group.
+Among us we have a fitness girl, the entrepreneur, the artistic one, the NGO lady, and the corporate finance: so yes, there’s a certain Sex and the City feel to this group.
 The five of us are pretty different, but the best thing is that we don’t try to mother or convince each other of our own ways.
 In fact, we feel that we complement each other.
-We cherish the diversity and, most of all, have fun with it.
-These labels I’ve manufactured for humour sake refer to what we do.
+We cherish diversity and, most of all, have fun with it.
+These labels I’ve manufactured for humor’s sake refer to what we do.
 What each one of us is blends in very smoothly with the others.
 We respect each other.
 We support each other in our journeys.
 We motivate each other.
 We uplift each other, without expectations.
-At the end of the day, we all want pretty much the same: nourishing friendships, fulfilment and love.
+At the end of the day, we all want pretty much the same: nourishing friendships, fulfillment, and love.

 I just noticed something.
 I have noticed that, in every single one of these pictures, I am smiling with all of my teeth (we all are).
 This doesn’t happen often.
 Only when I’m genuinely happy.
 Not everyone can make me smile with all of my teeth.
 Thank you, my dear, dear friends.